Flight attendant: History

 Female flight attendants rapidly replaced male ones, and by 1936, they had all but taken over the role.
 They were selected not only for their knowledge but also for their physical characteristics.
-A 1936 New York Times article described the requirements:
+A 1936 article in The New York Times described the requirements:

-The girls who qualify for hostesses must be petite; weight 100 to 118 pounds; height 5 feet to 5 feet 4 inches; age 20 to 26 years.
-Add to that the rigid physical examination each must undergo four times every year, and you are assured of the bloom that goes with perfect health.

 Three decades later, a 1966 New York Times classified ad for stewardesses at Eastern Airlines listed these requirements:

-A high school graduate, single (widows and divorcees with no children considered), 20 years of age (girls 19 may apply for future consideration).
-5'2" but no more than 5'9", weight 105 to 135 in proportion to height and have at least 20/40 vision without glasses.

 Appearance was considered one of the most important factors to become a stewardess.
 At that time, airlines believed that the exploitation of female sexuality would increase their profits; thus the uniforms of female flight attendants were often formfitting, complete with white gloves and high heels.

-In the United States, they were required to be unmarried and were fired if they decided to wed.
+In the United States, they were required to be unmarried and were fired if they decided to marry.
 The requirement to be a registered nurse on an American airline was relaxed as more women were hired, and disappeared almost entirely during World War II as many nurses joined military nurse corps.

 Ruth Carol Taylor was the first African-American flight attendant in the United States.
 Hired in December 1957, on 11 February 1958, Taylor was the flight attendant on a Mohawk Airlines flight from Ithaca to New York, the first time such a position had been held by an African American.
 She was let go within six months as a result of Mohawk's then-common marriage ban.
+Patricia Banks Edmiston became the first black flight attendant for Capitol Airlines in 1960 following a legal complaint which resulted in the airline being required to hire her.